CMK10/About_me/README.md

 ## Projects

-### DCombustion Kinetics of Biofuels
+### Combustion Kinetics of Biofuels
 [Publication](https://www.sciencedirect.com/science/article/abs/pii/S0016236122020634?via%3Dihub)

-Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
-This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
-The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.
+Developed a biofuel benchmark to assess the potential of biofuels derived from lignocellulosic biomass (LDC) to improve the decarbonization of the transportation sector.
+The work involved experimental analysis and modeling of biofuels' combustion kinetics and their co-oxidation with conventional fuels like gasoline.
+Co-funded by ADEME (the French Agency for Ecological Transition) and the Hauts-de-France region, it aimed to establish a standard for evaluating renewable biofuels and identify viable alternatives for integration into existing engine technologies, advancing sustainable energy solutions.

 ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg)